CIS1900/2022-fall/02/README.md

 INSERT LINK remainder.cpp

-We can avoid some pointer bugs like null pointers by using references in C++ instead.
+We can avoid some pointer bugs by using references, like null pointer bugs.
-This is because references *must* be initialized, there is no "null" reference.
+This is because references *must* be initialized, so there is no "null" reference.
 Code like `int & i;` will not compile.
-Avoid using pointers in C++.
+In general, try avoid using pointers in C++.
-In several classes we will see ways to avoid using "raw" pointers entirely in C++, avoiding many common pointer bugs that occur in C.
+In a few classes, we will see ways to avoid using "raw" pointers entirely in C++, avoiding many common pointer bugs that occur in C.

-For passing arguments, even when you don't want to modify the caller variable, using a reference as the argument type can still be useful.
+For passing arguments, even when you don't want to modify the caller's argument variable, using a reference as the argument type can still be useful.
-By taking a `const` reference as argument, we avoid the cost of copying (expensive in the case of large objects or arrays) but are still able to use the argument inside the function.
+By taking a `const` reference as the argument, we avoid the cost of copying (expensive in the case of large objects or arrays) but are still able to use the argument inside the function.
 This was also a common use of pointers in C.

 References can also be used in conjunction with the for-each loop introduced earlier, to change elements of an array: